Search This Blog

 Two new LAI FL Suncoast Chapter members - Laura Wilson and Avi Yoskowitz - were inducted at the reception by Global President Craig Binning.

-Selby Gardens CEO Jennifer Rominiecki gave an empowering keynote presentation and attendees attendees were impressed with the globally award-winning botanical gardens.
+Selby Gardens CEO Jennifer Rominiecki gave an empowering keynote presentation and attendees were impressed with the globally award-winning botanical gardens.

 In her presentation Jennifer, highlighted the transformative impact of the Master Plan, which established Selby Gardens as the world’s first net-positive energy botanical garden complex.
 The presentation detailed the successful completion of Phase I, anchored by the Morganroth Family Living Energy Access Facility (LEAF).

-Jennifer shared how the nearly a 50,000-square-foot solar array and a sophisticated underground stormwater-management system protects the Gardens' irreplaceable botanical collections; the stormwater-management system cleans millions of gallons of water annually before its return to Sarasota Bay Additionally, new global standards for regenerative institutional design were established.
+Jennifer shared how the nearly 50,000-square-foot solar array and a sophisticated underground stormwater-management system protects the Gardens' irreplaceable botanical collections; the stormwater-management system cleans millions of gallons of water annually before its return to Sarasota Bay Additionally, new global standards for regenerative institutional design were established.

 Jennifer speaking